Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: The Capacity Halting Principle

+``Collapse'' refers to the observer's epistemic update upon recording an outcome: the local description changes when the observer reads the outcome, while the joint unitary evolution is unaffected. ``Randomness'' arises from mandatory tracing over correlations that exceed the observer's tracking capacity.
+The standard measurement problem (``when and why does the wavefunction collapse?'') dissolves into capacity conservation: the joint system always evolves unitarily, the observer always records a classical outcome, and these two statements are consistent because joint capacity bounds what the observer can coherently track.

-\textit{Scope of explanation:} This framework explains \emph{why probabilities arise} (capacity deficit forces non-determinism) and \emph{which probabilities} (metric compatibility selects $|c_k|^2$).
+\textit{Scope of explanation.} This framework explains \emph{why probabilities arise} (capacity deficit forces non-determinism) and \emph{which probabilities} (metric compatibility selects $|c_k|^2$).
 It remains agnostic on the ``hard problem'' of measurement: why a particular outcome is experienced, or whether superpositions persist for unobserved systems.
-The framework treats measurement as ``correlation formation constrained by capacity,'' compatible with any interpretation (relational QM, QBism, many-worlds) that accepts the axioms. \end{remark}
+The framework treats measurement as correlation formation constrained by capacity, compatible with relational QM, QBism, or many-worlds depending on which interpretive framework one places around the axioms. \end{remark}